It is expected that students use every opportunity to practice and to use their English throughout the course.

 All parts must be passed to get a final grade.

-- Students must have completed and passed their practice period (15 days) in order to be able to be examined.
+- Students must have completed 2/3rds and/or passed their practice period (15 days) in order to be able to be examined.

-- Three audio summaries (5 mins max) be made by the Lesson study group after each lesson study supervision and uploaded onto canvas.
+- Three short summaries will be made by the Lesson study group after each lesson study supervision and uploaded by each group onto canvas after practice is over.

 These must be approved before the students can be examined.
 Students who have one or more assignments not approved at first submission, will be given one more submission opportunity in a new and improved version.